Semyon Budyonny: Second World War service

 Because of his exceptional Civil War record and public popularity, he continued to enjoy Stalin's patronage and suffered no real punishment for the disaster in Kiev.

 Post-war career

-After the war, Budyonny was appointed Minister of Agriculture of the USSR, responsible, among other things, for horse breeding.
-When he retired, he retained his membership of the Supreme Soviet.
+After the war, Budyonny was appointed deputy Minister of Agriculture of the USSR, responsible, among other things, for horse breeding.
+When he retired, he retained his membership of the Supreme Soviet of the Soviet Union.

-Budyonny died of brain hemorrhage on 26 October 1973, aged 90.
+Budyonny died of brain hemorrhage on 26 October 1973, at the age of 90.
 He was buried with full military honours in the Kremlin Wall Necropolis, in one of the twelve individual tombs located between the Lenin Mausoleum and the Kremlin wall.
 Pallbearers at his funeral included the General Secretary of the CPSU Leonid Brezhnev and the USSR Minister for Defence, Marshal Grechko.

 Other contributions and legacy

 Budyonny wrote a five-volume memoir, in which he described the stormy years of civil war as well as the everyday life of the First Cavalry Army.
 He was frequently commemorated for his bravery in many popular Soviet military songs, including The Red Cavalry song (Konarmieyskaya) and The Budyonny March.
 Budenovka, a part of Soviet military uniform, is named after Semyon Budyonny.
 He was also frequently named in the cavalry-oriented works of Isaac Babel.
 Babel had originally begun covering Budyonny as a writer for a Soviet newspaper during the Polish–Soviet War.

 Budyonny, who was a renowned horse breeder, also created a new horse breed that is still kept in large numbers in Russia: the Budyonny horse, which is famous for its high performance in sports and endurance.

 Semyon Budyonny was also an amateur bayan player; a few instrumental vinyl records were issued in the USSR featuring a duo with his friend, cossack bayanist Grigory Zaytsev, titled as "Duo of bayanists" (Дуэт баянистов).

 The Military Academy of the Signal Corps in St. Petersburg carries the name of honour S. M. Budyonny.